Austin Uber Accident Lawyer

 Proponents of rideshare companies argue Uber saves lives by keeping drivers off of the road, especially at night.
 This very well might be true in Austin, considering it is home to the University of Texas, consistently ranked as one of the nation’s top party schools, as well as the famous Sixth Street Entertainment District.
 Yet, lax regulations for rideshare drivers put Uber riders and other motorists at risk.

 If you have sustained injuries in an Uber accident as a rider or a driver or occupant of another motor vehicle, Texas law entitles you to seek compensation for damages related to your accident and injuries in civil court.
-Contact the experienced Uber accident lawyers at The Law Offices of George Salinas in Austin at (512) 851-1004 for a free consultation to discuss the details of your case and learn how we can assist you.
+Contact the experienced Uber accident lawyers at George Salinas Injury Lawyers in Austin at 210-225-0909 for a free consultation to discuss the details of your case and learn how we can assist you.

 Texas Rideshare Regulations